Mobility is a basic human right. To such an extent that any accident, injury, or illness restricting our capacity to move, renders us “dis-abled”.

 Was ist das Besondere an diesem Projekt?

-Our project brings innovation on several fronts: technology, business model and clinical.
+Our project brings innovation on two main fronts: technology, and business model.

 On the technological front, today, there is no method able to 3D print orthopaedic-grade silicone.
 Our 3D printing technology is therefore a first of its kind.
 Furthermore, if this technology is particularly adapted for the production of prosthetic liners, there are multiple applications (such as orthopaedic insoles, pressure therapy garments, orthoses and many more) that could be envisioned.
 This technological innovation therefore holds the potential to disrupt several fields within the orthopaedic industry.

 Our vision, to democratise tailored liners, takes a bold and ambitious approach compared to the business model of our competitors.
-Indeed, our competitors try to provide a plurality of off-the-shelf models to match as much as possible the various shapes of the patients' residual limbs.
-We will implement on-demand manufacturing, which means that we will have no inventory and use a "smart factory” organisation.
-The internal organisation we envision will therefore be poles apart from the internal organisation of our competitors.
-This also brings along a new competitive positioning where we innovate by creating a brand revolving on the tailor-made, the personal comfort and the data digitalisation.
+Indeed, our competitors try to provide a plurality of off-the- shelf models to match as much as possible the various shapes of the patients' residual limbs.
+We implement on-demand manufacturing, which means that we have no inventory and use a "smart factory” organisation.
+The internal organisation we envision is therefore be poles apart from the internal organisation of our competitors.
+This also brings along a new competitive positioning where the “Your™ Liner” brand (registered Trademark of Swiss Motion Technologies SA) revolving on the tailor-made, the personal comfort and the data digitalisation.
 We take the mass- customisation approach, as opposed to the mass production model of our competitors.
-The financial viability of our model has been thoroughly studied and validated, and support documentation can be made available upon request.

 Am Projekt beteiligte Personen